Google begins opening access to its ChatGPT competitor Bard

 March 21 (Reuters) - Alphabet Inc's GOOGL.O Google on Tuesday began the public release of its chatbot Bard, seeking users and feedback to gain ground on Microsoft Corp MSFT.O in a fast-moving race on artificial intelligence technology.

-Starting in the U.S. and the U.K., consumers can join a waitlist for English-language access to Bard, a program previously open to approved testers only.
+Starting in the U.S. and UK, consumers can join a waiting list for English-language access to Bard, a program previously open to approved testers only.
 Google describes Bard as an experiment allowing collaboration with generative AI, technology that relies on past data to create rather than identify content.

 The release last year of ChatGPT, a chatbot from the Microsoft-backed startup OpenAI, has caused a sprint in the technology sector to put AI into more users' hands.
 The hope is to reshape how people work and win business in the process.